How To Crack DU LLB Entrance in 30 Days

-For admission in DU LLB, candidates have to go through the DU LLB Entrance Test which is conducted by National Testing Agency.
+For admission to DU LLB, candidates have to go through the DU LLB Entrance Test, which is conducted by National Testing Agency.
 It is an objective paper covering questions from the Indian constitution, polity, English comprehension and grammar, legal aptitude, legal reasoning and current affairs.

 The number of subjects might seem overwhelming when you’re about to begin your preparation just a month before.
 Do not worry.
-This article will help you strategically plan and divide the syllabus so that you can enter the exam hall with confidence.
+This article will help you strategically plan and divide the syllabus so you can confidently enter the exam hall.

 Make A Timetable

-For example, when I was preparing for the exam, my timetable looked like this.
+For example, my timetable looked like this when I was preparing for the exam.

 |12:00-2:00 PM||Current affairs/ Monthly|

 |3:00-5:00 PM||Polity and static GK|

 |5:00- 6:00 PM||Eat fruits/ Listen to current affairs videos||Practice Legal Aptitude/ Reasoning|

 |6:00-8:00 PM||Exercise, Eat early dinner, go out for another walk, play with a dog|